cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

 # Neovim integration
-`cargo-limit` can run an external application, providing it a list of affected files, lines and columns as arguments in the following format:
+`cargo-limit` can run an external app, providing it a list of affected files, lines and columns as arguments in the following format:

 ```
 /full/path/to/project relative/path/to/file1.rs:10:5 relative/path/to/file2.rs:4:1